PhilChodrow/PIC16B/syllabus.md

 ## Specifications Grading

-I'm going to say something now that will sound scary. **I promise it's ok though:** keep reading.
+I'm going to say something now that will sound scary. **I promise it's ok though,** keep reading.
 Here goes:

 > There is no partial credit in PIC16B.

-That is, assignments can receive either full credit or no credit -- there's nothing in between.
+On-time assignments can receive either full credit or no credit -- there's nothing in between.
+Late assignments can receive either half or no credit.

 When does an assignment get credit?
 For each assignment, I will give you a relatively detailed list of *specifications* ("specs").
 These specs are the requirements for the assignment.
-If your submission fully meets all the specs, then your assignment gets full credit.
+If your submission fully meets all the specs by the required deadline, then your assignment gets full credit.
+This mode of grading is often called *standards-based*, *mastery*, or *specifications* grading.

 If you don't get credit on an assignment, all is not lost!
 On most assignments, **you'll have a second submission opportunity**.
-If you improve your assignment to meet all the specs, then you'll get credit.
+If you improve your assignment to meet all the specs, then you'll again get full credit.

 ## Assignment States